-- The glass is insulating very well since it is colder than the outside – meaning it is not transferring outside heat so easily
+- The glass is insulating very well since it is colder than the outside, meaning it is not transferring outside heat so easily.

 - All in all, your AC doesn’t have to work extra hard because of your window’s ability to seal the home.

-2. Condensation or Moisture on Inside of Windows
+2. Condensation on the Inside of Windows

-- Steam coming from the shower
+- Steam coming from the shower;

-- Excess steam coming from the kitchen with the ventilation hood turned off
+- Excess steam coming from the kitchen with the ventilation hood turned off;

-- And other similar events.
+- Other similar events.

-In the above scenario, the good news is that your windows are keeping your home sealed because after all, internal humidity cannot get out.
+In the above scenario, the good news is that your windows are keeping your home sealed because internal humidity cannot get out.
 The bad news is there could be a problem with your home’s ventilation system.

-- The formation or proliferation of mould or mildew
+- The formation or proliferation of mould or mildew;

-- Excess moisture in the home’s air contributes to the deterioration/swelling/rotting of wooden components as well as the corrosion of metallic components.
+- Excess moisture in the home’s air that contributes to the deterioration/swelling/rotting of wooden components as well as the corrosion of metallic components.

-3. Window Condensation Between Panes
+3. Window Condensation Between Glass Panes